What is Gastrointestinal Cancer?

 Depending on the stage at which the cancer is diagnosed, it may or may not be curable.
 For instance, in an early stage when the tumour is relatively small and has not spread beyond the organ itself, it may be curable after surgical removal of the tumour and chemotherapy/radiotherapy.

 However, in late-stage cancers, when the tumour is too large to be removed safely or has spread to other parts of the body (metastatic cancer), there is a poorer prognosis.
-Treatment for those will be to manage symptoms, reduce pain/discomfort, or shrink the tumour, but it cannot be cured.
+Treatment for those with late-stage stomach cancer will be focused on managing symptoms, reducing pain and discomfort, or shrinking the tumour, but it cannot be cured.

 What are the Treatments available for Gastrointestinal Cancer?

-The aim of cancer treatment can be to cure & achieve control or to palliate symptoms & provide comfort care.
-Cancer treatment is highly personalised according to the type & stage of cancer, the patient’s choice, and long-term care goals, and should be discussed in detail with your doctor and family members.
+The aim of cancer treatment can be to cure and achieve control or to palliate symptoms and provide comfort care.
+Gastrointestinal cancer treatment will vary from patient to patient and is personalised according to the type and stage of cancer, the patient’s choice, and long-term care goals, and should be discussed in detail with your

-If the cancer is determined to be too advanced to be cured, palliative treatment may be offered.
+If the cancer is determined to be too advanced to be cured, palliative treatment is typically provided to ease distressing symptoms and enhance quality of life.
 Surgery, chemotherapy or radiotherapy may be offered to relieve the symptoms of a large tumour, but the goal is not to cure or remove it entirely.
-Pain management is a key aspect of palliative care, with options such as analgesics and nerve blocks available.
+Pain management is a key aspect of palliative care, with options such as analgesics and nerve blocks being used to alleviate pain.

 How can I reduce my risk of developing Gastrointestinal Cancer?